BrendanD7/Sudoku-DesignPatterns/doc/Decorator.md

     givenFGDecorator.colour(cell);
 }
 ```

 ## Why have we used it?
 We have applied the Decorator pattern as it allows for the GUI program to have increased functionality, while also dividing the functionality into a new class which could be easily expanded to include other types of decorating to apply to the cells, such as giving them borders, or shadows.
 This could allow for the GUI to be expanded visually in the future, with concepts such as themes or allowing the user to set their own colour schemes.
+This increased modularity allows the Sudoku Game to be expandable in the future with many new features, which was an overall goal of the design.

 # UML
 ![Decorator UML](../data/Decorator-UML.png)